Agriculture Law Education Initiative (ALEI)

 Undergraduate students at UMCP and law school students at UMB benefit from classes taught by legal specialists on agriculture and law.
 Farmer education and student involvement are key elements of the program, which through relevant law classes prepares students to become critical thinkers and utilize analysis to inspire innovation in farming, food safety, public policy, and community engagement.

-MPower supports funding for the Brinsfield Internship Program, a collaboration between the Harry R. Hughes Center for Agro-Ecology and ALEI now in its 7th year.
-This year, Brinsfield welcomed three interns.
-Learn more about the Summer 2024 interns here.
+MPower supports funding for the Brinsfield Internship Program, a collaboration between the Harry R. Hughes Center for Agro-Ecology and ALEI now in its 8th year.
+This year, Brinsfield welcomed four interns.
+Learn more about the Summer 2025 interns here.

 10th Annual Agricultural and Environmental Law Conference